microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 ![ACS in React](./images/acs-to-teams-meeting/2-acs-react.png "ACS in React")

 1. Visit https://github.com and sign in.
+If you don't already have a GitHub account, you can select the `Sign up` option to create one.

 1. Visit https://github.com/microsoft/MicrosoftCloud.